Car Insurance Comparison Tool: See Average Rates by Insurer Before Sharing Your Phone Number

 Recommendation: Quote Your Top 3

-Based on your profile, we recommend getting direct quotes from Erie, Geico, and State Farm.
-These three insurers are most likely to offer you the best rates given your age, location, driving record, and coverage needs.
+Based on your profile, get direct quotes from Erie, Travelers, and Geico.
 Visit each insurer's website directly to get a personalized quote.
 This avoids lead-aggregator sites that sell your phone number to multiple agents.
-The entire quoting process takes about 15 minutes per insurer.
-Your potential annual savings by choosing the cheapest over the most expensive option shown above: $650.
+Potential annual savings by choosing the cheapest over the most expensive option: $650.

 Average Annual Rates by Insurer: Standard 35-Year-Old, Clean Record, 100/300/100 Coverage

 The table below shows national average annual premiums for a 35-year-old driver with a clean record, no prior claims, and recommended 100/300/100 liability limits with $1,000 deductibles for collision and comprehensive.
-These figures come from publicly available rate filings, J.D.
-Power 2025 insurance studies, and Quadrant Information Services data.
-Your actual rate will vary by state, credit, and vehicle, but these averages show consistent pricing patterns across insurers.
+Data sourced from publicly available rate filings, J.D.
+Power 2025 studies, and Quadrant Information Services.

 USAA$950$79Military only, lowest average rates